r0shan22/Credit-Card-Fraud-Detection-using-Autoencoders-in-Keras/README.md

 # Credit-Card-Fraud-Detection-using-Autoencoders-in-Keras
+**Overview**
-This repository demonstrates the use of a Deep Autoencoder for anomaly detection in credit card transactions.
-The model is trained on normal transactions to learn patterns, enabling the identification of fraudulent transactions based on reconstruction errors.
+This project demonstrates the use of a Deep Autoencoder, implemented in Keras, to detect fraudulent credit card transactions.
+The model is trained on non-fraudulent (normal) transactions and learns to reconstruct their patterns.
+Fraudulent transactions are then identified as deviations from these patterns based on reconstruction errors.